 Outdoor Gear

-My recommendations on the following pages are focused on backpacking gear, but most of the observations are applicable to a variety of outdoor activities.
-I also have a list of my “gear for life“.
-I strive for simplicity and gratitude.
+My recommendations on the following pages originated with backpacking, but most of the observations are applicable to a variety of outdoor activities.
+Related: Packing for the Camino (or other other hostel-2-hostel pilgramages) plus notes about packing light for travel.
+I also keep a list of my “gear for life“.

 Ultralight Approach